telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

 | ``       mongo.port=27017``
 -

-   -  in this section
+-  To allow puppetwrapper to execute, edit /etc/sudoers and in this section

 | ``## Allows people in group wheel to run all commands``
 | ``# %wheel        ALL=(ALL)       ALL``
 | ``## Same thing without a password``
 | ``# %wheel        ALL=(ALL)       NOPASSWD: ALL``

--  To allow puppetwrapper to execute add to /etc/sudoers:

    -  comment out the following line